La Mesa Clinicians

 Registered APCC #12390 (Supervised by Karina Desai, LPCC #8751)

-Throughout school and employment, Maxine has worked in various settings including outpatient, inpatient, residential, partial hospitalization, and intensive outpatient levels of care.
-Maxine has a strong background in serving clients in the Military struggling with co-occurring disorders and survivors of Military Sexual Trauma.
-Maxine also has a strong background in treating Post-Traumatic Stress Disorder, Depressive Disorders, Anxiety Disorders, Dissociative Disorders, Borderline Personality Disorder, Dual Diagnosis, Substance Use/Abuse/Dependence, and Adjustment Disorders.
-She is passionate about approaching each client with cultural humility and sensitivity and understands that each person’s lived experiences within their cultural context varies.
-Maxine enjoys working with adolescents, teenagers, transition age youth, adults, couples, and families.
-Maxine also enjoys working with the LGBTQIA+ population and members of the Orthodox Jewish community.
+Maxine has worked in various settings including outpatient, inpatient, residential, partial hospitalization, and intensive outpatient levels of care.
+Maxine has a strong background in serving clients coping with Post-Traumatic Stress Disorder, Bipolar Disorder, Depressive Disorders, Anxiety Disorders, Dissociative Disorders, Borderline Personality Disorder, Dual Diagnosis, Substance Use/Abuse/Dependence, and Adjustment Disorders.
+Maxine enjoys working with adolescents, teenagers, transition age youth, adults, and couples.

 Maxine has a Bachelor’s Degree in History (2018) from Arizona State University and a Master’s Degree in Clinical Mental Health Counseling (2022) from Adams State University.